A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Conclusions

-In addition to validation of the empirical model(s) in heliospheric regions beyond near-Earth space, future work can also investigate its apparent superior performance during solar maximum.
-It is likely that the observed speed-turbulence correlation is related to the well-known correlation between speed and proton temperature \citep[e.g.,][]{Matthaeus2006JGR,Elliott2012JGR,Shi2023ApJ}; further study of these correlations can help improve our understanding of the role of turbulence in solar wind acceleration and heating.
+In addition to validation of the empirical model(s) in heliospheric regions \textit{beyond} 1 AU, future work can also investigate its apparent superior performance during solar maximum.
+On a broader note, the observed speed-turbulence correlation is likely to be related to the well-known correlation between speed and proton temperature \citep[e.g.,][]{Matthaeus2006JGR,Demoulin2009SoPh,Elliott2012JGR,Shi2023ApJ}; further study of these correlations can help improve our understanding of the role of turbulence in solar wind acceleration and heating.

 \hrule